 Dr. Juhasz is also the producer of educational videotapes on feminist issues from AIDS to teen pregnancy.
 She has directed the feature documentaries SCALE: Measuring Might in the Media Age (2008), Video Remains (2005), Dear Gabe (2003) and Women of Vision: 18 Histories in Feminist Film and Video (1998), and the shorts RELEASED: 5 Short Videos about Women and Film (2000) and Naming Prairie (2001), a Sundance Film Festival, 2002, official selection.

 She and Anne Balsamo were the first co-facilitators of the network, FemTechNet, which debuted its feminist rethinking of a MOOC, a Distributed Online Open Course in 2013.
 The “Dialogues in Feminist Technology” project continues at femtechnet.org.

-Her current work is on fake news, online feminist pedagogy, YouTube, and other more radical uses of digital media.
-Her work in critical digital studies and community is happening at #100hardtruths-#fakenews and ev-ent-anglement.com.
+Her current work is on COVID and AIDS, fake news, online feminist pedagogy, and other more radical uses of digital media.
+Some of her work in critical digital studies and community is happening at fakenews-poetry.org, #100hardtruths-#fakenews and ev-ent-anglement.com.